-Employers, local authorities, LPT agents, statistics, LPT legislation
+Employers, Local Authorities, LPT agents, statistics, LPT legislation

-Local authorities
+Local Authorities

-There are specific filing and payment arrangements in place for Local Property Tax (LPT) for the local authorities.
+There are specific filing and payment arrangements in place for Local Property Tax (LPT) for Local Authorities.
+Each Local Authority needs to inform Revenue on an ongoing basis of any properties:

 • added to its housing stock